Media Kit

 Education equips girls with the know-how to help communities adapt to and mitigate the effects of climate change.
 In countries that invest in girls’ education, significantly less people die from droughts and floods than in countries with lower levels of girls’ education.

-When girls are educated, communities are healthier and experience less maternal and child deaths.
-Women with secondary education make better health care decisions for themselves and their families.
-They are more likely to identify needed improvements to public services in their communities.
+When girls are educated, communities experience less maternal and child deaths and malnutrition.
+Girls are better equipped to make health care decisions for themselves and their families and are more likely to identify needed improvements to public services in their communities.

 Malala is a graduate of Oxford University with a degree in Philosophy, Politics, and Economics.